 We come to Mexico to bring the gospel to people’s hearts not to get them to embrace American culture or values.
 This doesn’t mean that there aren’t aspects of the Mexican culture that are wicked and in need of reform, there are.
 Just as there are evil and sinful elements of American culture.
 Henry Van Til once observed that culture is “religion externalized.”
 That is to say that what people worship deep down will bubble up in their art, their music, their approach to marriage and parenting, their ways of spending time and money, etc. So if culture reflects what people worship, and God alone is worthy of worship then our approach to culture cannot be neutral.
 Though most cultures have elements of goodness, beauty, and truth because of the image of God even in fallen humans, no culture is simply neutral.
 Mexican culture is not religiously neutral.
 It is shaped by Roman Catholicism, pre-Hispanic cults, and increasingly by post-modern secularism (which is itself a religion).
 So we should be in favor of cultural transformation.
 However, our concern should be to see the lives of individual Mexicans, and Mexican families and communities aligned with the values of the Word of God and the Kingdom of Christ, and not with the values of traditional American culture (there are various areas of overlap between traditional American culture and Biblical values but obviously areas of great disparity as well).
 And to be clear, this cultural alignment with Biblical values begins with (and is sustained by) the preaching of the word of Christ and the conversion of individuals through the power of the Holy Spirit.

-A close friend, who is Mexican, recently shared with me about how he traces much of the corruption and instability in Mexico to the predominant influence of the Roman Catholic Church and the corruption within that institution’s hierarchy.
+A close friend, who is Mexican, recently shared with me that he traces much of the corruption and instability in Mexico to the predominant influence of the Roman Catholic Church and the corruption within that institution’s hierarchy.
 I think he’s onto something, namely that this historical reality has contributed to a particular view of authority in Mexican society that continually threatens human flourishing within the nation.
-This friend also pointed to the legacy of protestant Christianity in the United States and how this has led to greater levels of human flourishing in our country.
-While perhaps the majority of the American founders were not genuine Christians, it can be convincingly argued that their view of authority and accountability was based largely on a Christian worldview.
-With that said, our goal must never be to Americanize but rather to Christianize.
+This friend also pointed to the legacy of protestant Christianity in the United States, Canada, and the U.K. and how this has led to greater levels of human flourishing in those nations.
+While perhaps the majority of the political founders of the U.S. were not genuine Christians, it can be convincingly argued that their view of authority and accountability was based largely on the Christian worldview laid out a century and a half earlier by the Puritans.
+To be clear, our goal must never be to Americanize but rather to Christianize.
 Not through force (like the Conquistadores) but through the gospel of peace proclaimed through the power of the Holy Spirit.
 “Christianize” has a negative connotation, I know.
 But I do think the term can be redeemed.
 To help, let me restate it like this: our goal must never be that Mexicans become more like Gringos but that they become more like Christ.
 I use the word “Christianize” to imply the need not only for initial gospel proclamation but for ongoing discipleship towards obedience to the commands of Jesus (Mat 28:19-20), seeing individuals, families, churches, and entire communities more fully reflecting the glory and supremacy of Christ.
 Mexico was Roman Catholicized but it has yet to be truly Christianized.
 Some may scoff at the idea of reaching an entire nation, but such pessimism did not deter the saints of old who won whole kingdoms with the gospel.
 And are not all things possible for the King of Kings and Lord of Lords?